mrmelchi/Python-Data-Science-Toolbox-Part-2/README.md

 - Using iterators: work with iterators and iterables.

-- List comprehensions and generators: create complicated lists and lists of lists in one line of code and learn about generators.
+- List comprehensions and generators: create lists, lists of lists and generators.

 - Bringing it all together: work with the World Bank's World Development Indicators dataset.